 Welcome to Healthjump's step by step guide on the JumpAgent installation process for on-premise Electronic Health Records (EHR) and Practice Management (PM).
 We estimate this installation should take between 5-15 minutes.

-To make sure this is a smooth and successful install the IT specialist should ensure the following:
+To make sure this is a smooth and successful install, the IT specialist should ensure the following:

 - The server will need to have web access to successfully run the installer.

 Phase 1: Web Form

 In the web form enter the Practice name, EHR, contact name, and e-mail address.

-*Note: The contact should be the person or team of people who will have the ability to restart the jumpStart Agent in the event the agent becomes unresponsive and Healthjump is unable to restart it remotely.
+Note: the contact should be the person or team of people who will have the ability to restart the JumpAgent in the event that it becomes unresponsive and Healthjump is unable to restart it remotely.